Bitcoin price analysis 2026

 Active Trading Approach

 For active traders, the current zone is risky.
-Bitcoin is trading near important resistance after a rebound, where false breakouts, sudden liquidations and volatility spikes are common.
+Bitcoin is trading near important support after a failed rebound, where false breakouts, sudden liquidations and volatility spikes are common.

 The current market can trap both buyers and sellers.
 This is why patience may be more valuable than trying to catch every short-term move.